SolarMobil Manipal

-SolarMobil Manipal is the official Solar Car student team of Manipal University, Manipal, India.
-The team, founded in 2011 by a group of engineering students of Manipal Institute of Technology, is the third Indian solar car team and the first Indian team to build a passenger solar car.
-SolarMobil is a student project aimed at research & development of solar powered electric vehicle.
+SolarMobil Manipal is the solar racing student team of Manipal University in Manipal, India.
+The team, founded in 2011, is the third Indian solar car team and the first Indian team to build a passenger solar car.
+Since its founding, Team SolarMobil has built six cars.
+These include "Freyr-1" (a single seater solar race car), "SERVe" (India's first student-built solar EV), "SM-S1" (India's "first four-seater family solar passenger car"), "SM-S2" (solar racing cruiser built for the South African Solar Challenge), "Zenith" (solar racing challenger built for the World Solar Challenge), and "Heliark" (built for the Solar Electric Vehicle Championship).

-Since its founding, the SolarMobil Manipal team has built 4 cars, Freyr-1 - a single seater solar race car, SERVe (Solar Electric Road Vehicle), which is India's first institutional solar electric vehicle prototype and SM-S1 - India's first four-seater solar passenger vehicle.
-The 4th car, SM-S2 is a Cruiser Class solar race car aimed at participating in the World Solar Challenge, and was launched on 14 November 2018.